 8) If beacon protection is enabled, the SME programs the BIGTK and BIPN into the MAC for the protection of Beacon frames.

+8a) If control frame protection is negotiated, the SME programs the CIGTK and CIPN into the MAC for the protection of group addressed Control frames that are defined to be protected.
+The SME also programs the TK into the MAC for the protection of individually addressed Control frames that are defined to be protected.

-8a) If an RSNA is based on a PSK or password in an infrastructure BSS, an SME establishes an RSNA as follows:
+If an RSNA is based on a PSK or password in an infrastructure BSS, an SME establishes an RSNA as follows:

 If the STAs negotiate management frame protection, the SME programs the TK and pairwise cipher suite into the MAC for protection of individually addressed robust Management frames.
 It also installs the IGTK and IPN for protection of group addressed robust Management frames.